 What are Christmas Light Pixels?

-When it comes to creating great Christmas lighting, nothing beats the pixel.
+When it comes to creating animated Christmas lighting, nothing beats the pixel.

 When you go by someone’s house and see color changing and blinking “bulbs” that each change color, you’re seeing pixels.